Can a One-time Water Leak Cause Mold?

 These contradicting timelines are why, when it comes to mildew prevention, it is always best to be equipped with the proper tools and information on what to do in case a leak occurs.
-Speed up the drying process as much as you can with air circulation and have cleaning supplies at the ready.
+Speed up the drying process as much as possible with air circulation and have cleaning supplies ready.

 Is Mold From a Water Leak Dangerous?

-While not all types of mold are inherently dangerous, it is always best to err on the side of caution when it comes to your health and your home.
+While not all types of mold are inherently dangerous, it is always best to avoid caution regarding your health and home.
 Many varieties, including molds that will grow due to water leaks in your home, can have dangerous effects on health.

 Research has shown that exposure to mold within a child’s first year of life can increase their likelihood of developing asthma.
 But the substance can be dangerous for people of all ages.

 When mold grows, it produces a toxic substance called mycotoxin, which can trigger immune responses in some adults and lead to long-lasting respiratory problems.

 Read more: Can a leaking roof cause mold?

 How to Prevent Mold After a One-time Water Leak